nats-io/nats-architecture-and-design/adr/ADR-XX.md

 The new features introduced by the [PR](https://github.com/nats-io/nats-server/pull/3814) allow the application of subject mapping transformations in two places in the space configuration:

 - You can apply a subject mapping transformation as part of a Stream source.
-  - This enables the ability to do sourcing between KV bucket  (as the name of the bucket is part of the subject name in the KV bucket streams, and therefore has to be transformed during the sourcing as the name of the sourcing bucket is different from the name(s) of the bucket(s) being sourced).
+  - Amongst other use cases, this enables the ability to do sourcing between KV bucket  (as the name of the bucket is part of the subject name in the KV bucket streams, and therefore has to be transformed during the sourcing as the name of the sourcing bucket is different from the name(s) of the bucket(s) being sourced).
 - You can apply a subject mapping transformation at the ingres (input) of the stream, meaning after it's been received on Core NATS, or mirrored or sourced from another stream, and before limits are applied (and it gets persisted).
 This subject mapping transformation is only that, it does not filter messages, it only transforms the subjects of the messages matching the subject mapping source.
   - This enables the ability to insert a partition number as a token in the message subjects.